Izaic Yorks

 Izaic Yorks (born April 17, 1994) is an American middle-distance and long-distance runner.
 Yorks won 1500 m at 2018 NACAC Championships.
-As a Washington Huskies, Izaic Yorks is an eight-time NCAA Division 1 All-American cross country and Track and field runner.
+As a member of the Washington Huskies, Izaic Yorks is an eight-time NCAA Division I All-American cross country and track and field runner.

 Professional

-Izaic Yorks signed with Brooks in June 2016.
+Izaic Yorks signed with Brooks Sports in June 2016.
+Izaic is also a science fiction/fantasy author, releasing "Ascendant: Saga of Valor" in 2023.

 The Men's race featured four Furman Elite athletes battling it out with Brooks Beasts' Izaic Yorks.
 Caleb Hoover would be the eventual victor in 7:52.07, dragging the next four men under the 8 minute barrier with him.

 Yorks placed 3rd at the 2017 Sir Walter Miler Men's Elite Mile in 3:58.57.

 Izaic Yorks is working as a Special Olympics Ambassador "because working with people in the community who have disabilities of any kind has been ingrained in my life.
 My sister is in a wheel chair and has had some developmental challenges to overcome.
 When I was asked it was easy to say yes."

 NCAA

 Izaic Yorks won back to back 1500 m Pac-12 Champion titles in 2015 and 2016.
-Yorks is an eight-time NCAA Division 1 All-America as a Washington Huskies.
+Yorks is an eight-time NCAA Division I All-America as a Washington Huskies.
 He is the 2015 and 2016 track and field MPSF mile champion.